XimeraProject/ximeraFirstSteps/README.md

 # Software requirements and suggestions

-To use Ximera, we require that users use Git and Docker.
+Although a standard TeX installation is sufficient to generate PDF versions of your courses, we very strongly suggest to use Git and Docker.
+We additionally (also very strongly) suggest Visual Studio Code, but editing can be done in your favorite TeX-editor.
-We additionally (very strongly) suggest Visual Studio Code.
+To generate interactive websites, use of Git and Docker is required.
+In the future, this might change (again).

 ## Installing Git